ajoalenjeen/FEDERAL-SPENDING-ANALYSIS/README.md

 ### Key Drivers

 **1. Agency mission and operational footprint**
-Spending is concentrated in states hosting major federal infrastructure such as agency headquarters, hospitals, laboratories, and long-term facilities.
-A small number of agencies dominate total obligations within top-spending states, reinforcing structural concentration.
+* Spending is concentrated in states hosting major federal infrastructure such as agency headquarters, hospitals, laboratories, and long-term facilities.
+* A small number of agencies dominate total obligations within top-spending states, reinforcing structural concentration.

 **2. Vendor dependency and limited competition**
-Vendor-level concentration analysis using the Herfindahl–Hirschman Index (HHI) reveals heavy reliance on a small number of contractors in several states.
-Vendor HHI values exceed 3,000 in states such as New Mexico, Nevada, Idaho, and Kansas, indicating high market concentration and repeated awards to dominant vendors.
+* Vendor-level concentration analysis using the Herfindahl–Hirschman Index (HHI) reveals heavy reliance on a small number of contractors in several states.
+* Vendor HHI values exceed 3,000 in states such as New Mexico, Nevada, Idaho, and Kansas, indicating high market concentration and repeated awards to dominant vendors.

 **3. Sector specialization**
-Federal spending is concentrated in a narrow set of specialized industries, including facilities support services, healthcare and medical services, information technology, construction, and research and development.
-Sector HHI values exceed 7,300 in New Mexico and 4,400 in Tennessee, highlighting limited sector diversification within certain states.
+* Federal spending is concentrated in a narrow set of specialized industries, including facilities support services, healthcare and medical services, information technology, construction, and research and development.
+* Sector HHI values exceed 7,300 in New Mexico and 4,400 in Tennessee, highlighting limited sector diversification within certain states.

 **4. Large, high-value contracts**
 A small number of high-value, multi-year contracts account for a significant share of total obligations.
 These contracts amplify both vendor and sector concentration by outweighing numerous smaller awards.

-### Summary Insight
-Spending concentration is primarily driven by procurement structure and operational necessity.
-Where agencies operate, which vendors are embedded locally, and which sectors can deliver specialized federal services collectively shape observed concentration patterns across states and industries.

 ##  How do contracts compare to grants in terms of dollar amounts and recipient concentration?